 - Storage and Volumes (10% of the Exam)

 You can expect your mix of questions to follow the weighting above.
 Once you complete the exam, you will immediately receive your score.
 Then, in a follow-up email, you will receive a break down of your score in each of the domains listed above.

 First, you should have some experience with Docker.
 Docker recommends that the successful candidate will have six months or more of experience using Docker in real-world situations.
 Your success in preparing for this exam will be affected by the amount of exposure you have to containers prior to sitting for the exam.
 However, your mileage may vary depending on how much experience you have with other tools and utilities and how quickly you are able to pick up new concepts.

-One of the easiest ways to prepare for this exam is to enroll at Linux Academy.
+One of the easiest ways to prepare for the Docker exam is to enroll at Linux Academy.
 There, you will find a full certification preparation course for Docker Certified Associate that covers each objective, in every domain listed above.
 You will find quiz and exam questions, flashcards to study, video demonstrations, hands-on labs and exercises, and a study guide, all designed to help prepare you for success.